scriptsandthings/Jamf_things/Documentation/*Blogs and Links/ReadMe.md

 - [Scriptingosx.com (Blog)](https://scriptingosx.com/) - Armin Briegel's Blog
 - [The Eclectic Light Company](https://eclecticlight.co/) - Macs, painting, and more
 - [Traveling Tech Guy (Blog)](https://travellingtechguy.blog/) - macOS and iOS management with a twist of Jamf (less travel, a lot more tech) - Frederick Abeloos's Blog
+- [worthdoingbadly.com](https://worthdoingbadly.com) - "If a thing is worth doing, it is worth doing badly" quote by G. K. Chesterton - 'This is a blog where I create - and document - new projects.'

 # Specific Topics